 Developing your own brand voice guidelines

 Depending on how well developed your brand is, you may be able to put together your own brand voice guidelines in a single sitting.
-Just download my “Codebook” template and fill it out with what you already know about your brand.
 You may need to take some time to collect things in a central location, but that’s a job you only have to tackle once.

 If your brand is a little less well defined, you may have to do a little more digging and analysis before you can confidently spell out your brand voice guidelines.
 That’s what I designed the Voice Identification Process to be: interrogation, analysis to discover your brand voice, and then the Codebook document to apply it with your team.